Jan 9, 2020, 10:00 AM, Posted by

 It’s time to think differently about investing in rural America and the way we approach health and equity across its diverse communities.
 New research and resources show the critical connection between health, rural community and economic development.

-Next Thursday, November 21, is National Rural Health Day.
+Thursday, November 21, was National Rural Health Day.
 You might expect the paragraphs that follow to be about hospital closures or opioids, struggling dairy farmers and falling life expectancy among rural women.
 These phenomena are true, so we could do just that.
-However this National Rural Health Day we want to challenge conventional wisdom and prompt fresh thinking about rural America, the drivers of health, and the role of community and economic development in both.
+However, we want to challenge conventional wisdom and prompt fresh thinking about rural America, the drivers of health, and the role of community and economic development in both.
 From what we are learning, this broader lens is central to realizing health equity and a better rural futures.

 In our predominantly urban nation, the words “rural America” often conjure images of farm country, small towns and white people living in places that once boomed and have since busted.
 But the real rural America is far more diverse and complex.
-Dr. Veronica Womack, a political scientist and advocate for black farmers, whose work has helped bring new research and investment to her rural region, is case-in-point.
+Dr. Veronica Womack, a political scientist, advocate for black farmers, and RWJF Interdisciplinary Research Leader, whose work has helped bring new research and investment to her rural region, is case-in-point.
 Womack grew up in Greenville, Alabama—population 8,000—which is part of the “Black Belt,” a largely rural region in the coastal low-land south where black folks outnumber white folks.
 Economic opportunity is hard to come by—and health suffers as a result—in this region where poverty, racist policies and discrimination along with systemic disinvestment persist.

 View full post